gitlabhq/gitlabhq/doc/user/admin_area/monitoring/health_check.md

 ## IP Whitelist

-To access monitoring resources client IP needs to be included in the whitelist.
+To access monitoring resources the client IP needs to be included in the whitelist.
-To add or remove hosts or ip ranges from the list you can edit `gitlab.yml`.
+To add or remove hosts or IP ranges from the list you can edit `gitlab.rb` or `gitlab.yml`.

 Example whitelist configuration:
 ```yaml